Flashfyre/Spectrite/README.md

 ### Bucket of Molten Spectrite
 A bucket of deadly Molten Spectrite.
 Its only practical use is as a last-resort weapon since it cannot be used as a fuel source since it would melt its container.
 What?
 You want to know how the bucket can hold it?
 Well that's obviously becau

-## Enchantments

-### Superchromaticity
-An enchantment that only works on tools and weapons made entirely out of Spectrite.
-These items will always have a multicoloured name.
-The enchantment will have a different effect based on the type of item, but this effect is always be a significant enhancement.
-These compatible items can be enchanted either by a Spectrite Chest or by using an enchantment book found in a Spectrite Dungeon.

 ## Mobs

 ### Spectrite Creeper
 A creeper made of Spectrite.
-It has a bit more health than a regular creeper and its explosion carries a powerful Spectrite Damage effect that leaves behind a lingering cloud of Spectrite Damage.
-They also drop Spectrite Dust which can be used to brew Spectrite Damage potions.
+It has 2.5x the health of a regular creeper and its explosion inflicts a massive Spectrite Damage effect that leaves behind a lingering cloud of Spectrite Damage.
+They also drop Spectrite Dust which can be used to brew Spectrite Power potions.

 ### Spectrite Skeleton
-A skeleton made of Spectrite.
-It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
+A skeleton made of Spectrite.It has 2.5x the health of a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
 It carries either a Diamond Spectrite Bow with Diamond Spectrite Arrows or Spectrite Bow with Spectrite Arrows.
 Upon being defeated, it may drop a single Spectrite Arrow of the same type as the one it holds.
 It also has a chance to have a Spectrite Sword instead of a bow and arrows.
 Its armour and weapon each have a very small chance of dropping.
+The bones it drops can be used to brew Spectrite Resistance potions.

 ### Spectrite Wither Skeleton
 A wither skeleton made of Spectrite.
-It has a bit more health than a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
+It has 2.5x the health of a regular skeleton, but it also receives the same health bonuses as a player does from Spectrite Armour.
 It carries a Diamond Spectrite Sword, a Spectrite Sword or, on a very rare occasion, a Spectrite Legend Blade.
 It also has a chance to have a Spectrite Bow and arrows instead of a sword.
 Upon being defeated, its armour and weapon each have a very small chance of dropping.
 It also may drop its skull which can be used as a decent helmet.
+The bones it drops can be used to brew Spectrite Resistance potions.

 ### Spectrite Golem
 A golem made of Spectrite that lives in Spectrite Dungeons.
-It has a very high amount of health.
+It has 2.5x the health of an iron golem.
 They are usually quite peaceful, though they do not like to be pushed around.
-They have extremely high endurance and power, but are somewhat lacking when it comes to speed.
+They have extremely high endurance and inflict massive Spectrite Damage, but are somewhat lacking when it comes to speed.
 They will naturally heal over time.
+The bricks it drops can be used to brew Spectrite Damage potions.

 Spectrite Golems have unique drops: Spectrite Brick (common), Spectrite Gem (uncommon), Diamond Spectrite Shield (very rare), Spectrite Shield (extremely rare)

 Friendly Spectrite Golems can also be summoned by the player using the same pattern as the Iron Golem, but with Spectrite Blocks instead of Iron Blocks.

 ### Spectrite Blaze
 A blaze made of Spectrite.
-It has a bit more health than a regular blaze and its fireballs do a lot more damage, Spectrite Damage III to be exact.
+It has 2.5x the health of a regular blaze and its fireballs inflict heavy Spectrite Damage.
 This is twice as powerful as a Spectrite Arrow fired from a Spectrite Skeleton.
 They drop Spectrite Blaze Rods which can be used to craft Spectrite Blaze Powder, an ingredient for Spectrite Potions.

+### Spectrite Enderman
+An enderman made of Spectrite.
+It has 2.5x the health of a regular enderman and it inflicts massive Spectrite Damage.
+In place of a pumpkin, any Spectrite mob skull will prevent them from attacking when looked at.
+It will avoid any damage less than 5 hearts by teleporting.
+With the already high rarity of endermen, Spectrite Endermen are exceedingly rare.
+The best chance of finding one is in The End or in the Spectrite Dungeon.
+Upon being defeated, it will drop a random Spectrite Orb with one effect.

 ### Spectrite Wither
 A wither made of Spectrite.
-It has a lot more health than a regular wither and its skulls are much more powerful, adding Spectrite Damage and, if invulnerable, lingering clouds of Spectrite Damage.
+It has 2.5x the health of a regular wither and its skulls are much more powerful, adding Spectrite Damage and, if invulnerable, lingering clouds of Spectrite Damage.
 If on normal difficulty or higher, it will occassionally use a special attack where it rises and spins, firing skulls diagonally downward in all directions.
 After enough damage on hard mode, it will do 3 fast spins instead of 1 slow one.
 Upon being defeated, he drops a Spectrite Star, a Spectrite Wither Skull, a Spectrite Wither Torso, and a Spectrite Wither Tail.

 ## Spectrite Skeleton Bosses
 On rare occassions, a Spectrite Skeleton or Spectrite Wither Skeleton, marked with a hue-rotating crown icon above its head, may spawn with full Spectrite Armour.
-Spectrite Skeletons will also be guaranteed a Spectrite Bow, while Spectrite Wither Skeletons will have a guaranteed Spectrite Legend Blade along with a Spectrite Healing Orb, which will boost its rate of healing.
-Depending on the difficulty mode, the mob's armour and/or weapon may also be enchanted with Superchromaticity.
+Spectrite Skeletons will also be guaranteed a Spectrite Bow, while Spectrite Wither Skeletons will have a guaranteed Spectrite Legend Blade.
+Depending on the difficulty mode, the mob's armour and/or weapon may also be enchanted with Superchromaticity and have Spectrite Orb effects on the armour.
 These bosses can be very hard to kill due to their high rate of healing and high damage, so it is recommended to avoid them until you have a Spectrite Sword (at the very least) along with full Spectrite Armour.

+## Enchantments

+### Superchromaticity
+An enchantment that only works on tools and weapons made entirely out of Spectrite.
+These items will always have a multicoloured name.
+The enchantment will have a different effect based on the type of item, but this effect is always be a significant enhancement.
+The most common effect is to cut the item's cooldown in half.
+These compatible items can be enchanted either by a Spectrite Chest or by using an enchantment book found in a Spectrite Dungeon.

+## Potion Effects

+### Spectrite Resistance
+Lowers the level of Spectrite Damage received level for level.

+### Spectrite Power
+Increases the level of Spectrite Damage inflicted level for level.
+When all Spectrite Orb effects are present, this effect will be applied.

+### Spectrite Damage
+Applies special magic damage though, unlike other types of magic damage, it can be reduced with armour.
+It is often inflicted with dispersed damage, doing one less level of damage for every block of distance.
+The maximum level possible without commands is 6.
+It inflicts high to shields with an exponential increase with every level.

+Damage is calculated with the following formula: (2 * level) + (2 ^ level) + 0.5

+This translates into the following damage amounts for each level:

+I - 4.5
+II - 8.5
+III - 14.5
+IV - 24.5
+V - 42.5
+VI - 76.5

+### Berserk
+A Spectrite Orb effect.
+It adds 50% of the original damage to attack damage for every level and increases knockback.

+### Lightweight
+A Spectrite Orb effect.
+It decreases fall damage by 2.5 hearts per level.
+Jump height is also increased with every level.

+### Prosperity
+A Spectrite Orb effect.
+It increases luck by 2 levels for every level.
+1 level of looting per level is also added on top of enchantments.
+A Spectrite Enderman may drop a second Spectrite Orb on defeat with level 1 of this effect, and will always do so with level 2.

+### Agility
+A Spectrite Orb effect.
+It increases movement speed and attack speed with every level.

+### Amphibious
+A Spectrite Orb effect.
+It increases underwater breathing time with every level and increases block breaking speed underwater.

+### Endurance
+A Spectrite Orb effect.
+It decreases all damage taken by 25% with level 1 and divides damage taken by the level for every level after that.

+### Resilience
+A Spectrite Orb effect.
+It provides regeneration and reduces bad potion effect durations.

 ## Screenshots